 The Nominating Committee, composed of five non-officer Trustees (Mr. Whalen, Chairman, Ms. Futter and Messrs.
 Conway, Schwartz and Voell), is responsible for recommending candidates to fill vacancies on the Board of Trustees.
 In addition, the Committee assists with respect to the composition and size of the Board and of all Committees of the Board.
-The Committee also makes recommendations to the Board as to the compensation of members of the Board and of the Board Committees.
-The Committee held two meetings in 1993.
+The Committee also makes recommendations to the Board as to the compensation of members of the Board and of the Board Committees and other corporate governance matters.
+The Committee held two meetings in 1994.
 The Committee has no formal procedures for consideration of recommendations for nominations to the Board and will consider candidates proposed by stockholders.
 Nominations for candidates, accompanied by biographical material for evaluation, may be sent to the Secretary of the Company.
 Each nomination should include information as to the qualifications of the candidate and should be accompanied by a written statement (presented to the Secretary of the Company) from the suggested candidate, to the effect that the candidate is both willing and affirmatively desirous of serving.

-The Planning and Environmental Committee, composed of seven non-officer Trustees (Dr. Likins, Chairman, Dr. Davis, Ms. Futter and Messrs.
-Davis, Hauspurg, Rose and Whalen), examines into and makes recommendations to the Board regarding long range energy planning for the Company's electric, gas and steam systems, the Company's major fuels policies, and significant environmental matters affecting the Company's operations.
-The Committee held two meetings in 1993.
+The Planning and Environmental Committee, composed of eight non-officer Trustees (Dr. Likins, Chairman, Dr. Davis, Ms. Futter, Ms. Hernandez-Pinero and Messrs.
+Davis, Hauspurg, Rose and Whalen), examines into and makes recommendations to the Board regarding long range energy planning for the Company's electric, gas and steam systems, the Company's major fuels policies, significant environmental matters affecting the Company's operations and the Company's environmental policies.
+The Committee held three meetings in 1994.